nruhm/diarscription/docs/reference/audio/sample-b/gold-reference.md

 267
 00:16:11,947 --> 00:16:17,957
-[SPEAKER_06]: so they may let us keep them, but they can still take them back.
+[SPEAKER_06]: so they may let us keep them, but like they can still take them back.

 268
-# Empty air
 00:16:17,937 --> 00:16:18,146
-you

 269
 00:16:24,130 --> 00:16:25,282